-We used the European Centre for Medium-Range Weather Forecasting Interim Reanalysis (Dee 91 et al. 2011) for most atmospheric fields.
-This dataset was provided by the British Atmospheric 92 Data Centre and is on a 0.7 degree horizontal grid for the years 1979-2015.
-This dataset was also 93 used to create the monsoon depression tracks described in Section 2b.
-We used the temperature, 94 winds, relative humidity, and potential vorticity on pressure levels as well as the mean sea level 95 pressure and total column water in our calculations.
-We used the equation of Stull (2011) to 96 compute wet bulb potential temperature from temperature and relative humidity on pressure levels.
-97 For precipitation, we used the Tropical Rainfall Measuring Mission (TRMM) 3B42 gridded 98 surface precipitation product for the years 1998-2015 (Huffman et al. 2007).
-Three hourly mean 99 estimates are produced from TRMM's passive microwave radiometer and precipitation radar as well as from infrared radiometers, geostationary satellites' infrared brightness temperature, and rain gauges.
-The TRMM 3B42 data is on a 0.25 degree grid.
-Only data concurrent with the sixhourly ERA-Interim was used for precipitation associated with depressions, but all data was used for long term and monthly averages used in Section 6.
+We used the European Centre for Medium-Range Weather Forecasts interim reanalysis (ERA-Interim; Dee et al. 2011) for most atmospheric fields.
+This dataset was provided by the British Atmospheric Data Centre and is on a 0.7° horizontal grid for the years 1979-2015.
+This dataset was also used to create the monsoon depression tracks described in section 2b.
+We used the temperature, winds, relative humidity, and potential vorticity on pressure levels, as well as the mean sea level pressure and total column water, in our calculations.
+We used the equation of Stull (2011) to compute wet-bulb potential temperature from temperature and relative humidity on pressure levels.

+For precipitation, we used the Tropical Rainfall Measuring Mission (TRMM) 3B42 gridded surface precipitation product for the years 1998-2015 (Huffman et al. 2007).
+Three-hourly mean estimates are produced from TRMM's passive microwave radiometer and Precipitation Radar, as well as from infrared radiometers, geostationary satellites' infrared brightness temperature, and rain gauges.
+The TRMM 3B42 data are on a 0.25° grid.
+Only data concurrent with the 6-hourly ERA-Interim were used for precipitation associated with depressions, but all data were used for long-term and monthly averages used in section 6.

-105 b.
+b.
 Monsoon depression tracking algorithm and dataset

-Hunt et al. (2016a) developed an algorithm to identify and track Indian monsoon depressions on ERA-Interim data, corroborating the tracks with those published by the India Meteorological Department (IMD).
-The algorithm used here is essentially identical to that described in Hunt et al. (2016b), and when used on ERA-Interim, returns the dataset described by Hunt et al. (2016a).
-We provide a very brief outline below, and for full details the reader is encouraged to visit Chapter 2 of Hunt (2016).
+Hunt et al. (2016a) developed an algorithm to identify and track Indian monsoon depressions in ERA-Interim data, corroborating the tracks with those published by the India Meteorological Department (IMD).
+The algorithm used here is essentially identical to that described in Hunt et al. (2016b) and, when used on ERA-Interim, returns the dataset described by Hunt et al. (2016a).
+We provide a very brief outline below, and for full details the reader is encouraged to visit chapter 2 of Hunt (2016).
 There are two parts to the algorithm: candidate identification and track linking.

-To find potential candidates, we determine where in the data the IMD criteria of surface wind 112 speed and surface pressure are satisfied.
-To do this with wind speed is simple, but surface pressure 113 requires careful contour counting in the vicinity of the monsoon trough.
-Such candidates are then 114 subject to a very low vorticity threshold to eliminate transient effects from orography, serving 115 both to remove false positives and substantially speed up the track linking.
-The vorticity field is 116 spectrally truncated to T42.
-The propagation constraints are: speed $< 15 \text{ m s}^{-1}$, duration at least 117 two days.
+To find potential candidates, we determine where in the data the IMD criteria of surface wind speed and surface pressure are satisfied.
+To do this with wind speed is simple, but surface pressure requires careful contour counting in the vicinity of the monsoon trough.
+Such candidates are then subject to a very low vorticity threshold to eliminate transient effects from orography, serving both to remove false positives and substantially speed up the track linking.
+The vorticity field is spectrally truncated to T42.
+The propagation constraints are speed <15 m s-1 and duration of at least 2 days.
 The vorticity criterion is an area integral, about 10^{-5} s-1.
-Track linking is carried out 118 by a simple nearest-neighbor algorithm, subject to appropriate propagation constraints.
-119
+Track linking is carried out by a simple nearest-neighbor algorithm, subject to appropriate propagation constraints.

-Applying this to ERA-Interim data recovers the 106-depression dataset described by Hunt et al. (2016a), so long as we apply their domain restriction: no MDs with genesis in the Arabian Sea, and all MDs must transition to (or originate over) land at some point during their lifetime.
-The algorithm outputs a timestamp, geographic coordinates, and heading for each (six-hourly) reanalysis timestep in each track.
+Applying this to ERA-Interim data recovers the 106 depression dataset described by Hunt et al. (2016a), as long as we apply their domain restriction: no MDs with genesis in the Arabian Sea, and all MDs must transition to (or originate over) land at some point during their lifetime.
+The algorithm outputs a timestamp, geographic coordinates, and heading for each (6 hourly) reanalysis time step in each track.

 The tracking algorithm only identifies MDs originating over the Bay of Bengal.
 It is likely that MDs originating over the Arabian Sea would commonly encounter dry intrusions.
-These would probably involve different large scale environments than the ones we found to be associated with MD/dry intrusion interactions in this work.
-However it would be interesting to include Arabian Sea depressions in future study of MD/dry intrusion interactions.
+These would probably involve different large-scale environments than the ones we found to be associated with MD-dry intrusion interactions in this work.
+However, it would be interesting to include Arabian Sea depressions in future study of MD-dry intrusion interactions.

-130 c.
-Objective identification of monsoon depression-dry intrusion interactions
+c.
+Objective identification of monsoon depression dry intrusion interactions